hotosm/learnosm/beginner/papers.rst

   our information digitally, and save our changes on OpenStreetMap.
 * The first step is to scan your Walking Paper into your computer.
 You can do this by attaching a scanner to your computer, scanning the paper, and saving it as an image file.
-If you don’t have a scanner, you can take a photography of the paper, but you should be carefuly to take a very good photo.
+If you don't have a scanner, you can take a photography of the paper, but you should be carefuly to take a very good photo.
 Make sure that the paper is flat and your camera is directly in front of it.
 Be sure to include the barcode in the image, as Walking Papers will not work